lpsinger/ligo.skymap/docs/interface.rst

       template.

-    * If the search pipeline as identified by the :attr:`~ligo.lw.lsctables.Process.program` in the corresponding row in the :class:`process <ligo.lw.lsctables.ProcessTable>` table is ``pycbc``, then phase convention of the :attr:`~ligo.lw.lsctables.SnglInspiral.coa_phase` column MUST be that the matched filter output is linear in terms of the data.
+    * If the search pipeline as identified by the :attr:`~ligo.lw.lsctables.Process.program` column in the :class:`process
+      <ligo.lw.lsctables.ProcessTable>` table is ``pycbc``, then phase
+      convention of the :attr:`~ligo.lw.lsctables.SnglInspiral.coa_phase`
+      column MUST be that the matched filter output is linear in terms of the data.
 Otherwise, the phase convention MUST be that the matched filter output is antilinear in terms of the data.

     * The :attr:`~ligo.lw.lsctables.SnglInspiral.end_time`,
       :attr:`~ligo.lw.lsctables.SnglInspiral.end_time_ns`,